OBiO Technology to Present Data on OVersatile™ Platform for Process Development of Herpes Simplex Virus and Vaccinia Virus Products at the 25th ASGCT Annual Meeting

 May 09, 2022, 07:40 ET

-SHANGHAI, May 9, 2022 /PRNewswire/ -- OBiO Technology (Shanghai) Corp., Ltd. ('OBiO', SSE:688238.SH), a gene and cell therapy-focused biotechnology company, serving as a contract research organization for vectorology and functional genomics studies, and providing contract development and manufacturing services of IND-enabling CMC, clinical and commercial manufacturing, today announced that research on novel manufacturing technologies via its OVersatile™ platform will be presented at the American Society of Cell & Gene Therapy (ASCGT) 25th Annual meeting on May 16-19, 2022 in Washington, D.C.
+SHANGHAI, May 9, 2022 /PRNewswire/ -- OBiO Technology (Shanghai) Corp., Ltd. ('OBiO', SSE:688238.SH), a gene and cell therapy-focused biotechnology company, serving as a contract research organization for vectorology and functional genomics studies, and providing contract development and manufacturing services of IND-enabling CMC, clinical and commercial manufacturing, today announced that research on novel manufacturing technologies via its OVersatile™ platform will be presented at the American Society of Gene & Cell Therapy (ASGCT) 25th Annual meeting on May 16-19, 2022 in Washington, D.C.

 Empowered by robust manufacturing technologies and a comprehensive quality control system, the OVersatile™ platform enables flexible and high-quality process development and manufacturing solutions for a variety of gene and cell therapy products.
 Through research and development on novel manufacturing technologies with enhanced manufacturability, developability, and efficiency, the platform facilitates a high-titer, large-scale production capability and provides versatile development possibilities for various demands.
 The presentations highlight research on the upstream process development of herpes simplex virus and vaccinia virus products with the application of novel manufacturing technologies.